Phil Butterworth – Chair

-Ian Crawley – Chair
+Ian Crawley – Secretary and Newsletter Editor

 Born a few miles from White Hart Lane and first attending a Spurs match there in 1959, that will always be my spiritual home.
 I was a regular in the 60’s, carrying my wooden box to every game in the early years, to stand on at the front of the terracing in the enclosure.
 Season tickets for 20 years from 1986 and a lot of away travel, reinforced that commitment.